About Me

 Speaking of one such encounter...

-Below is a series of pictures I took, when I chance to catch Dan restoring one of his murals beneath the 580.
+Below is a series of pictures I took, when I chance to catch Dan restoring one of his "Giraphics" murals beneath the 580.
 En route on foot to a weekly commitment in Oakland, where I was no longer a resident but still having business (just up Oakland Avenue in fact from where I use to reside) we crossed paths.
 My commitment it so happened, was smack on the opposite side of that same MacArthur overpass.

 Pleased to see each other, Dan and I chatted for a bit.
 Leaving his assistant to carry on, he then suggested and volunteered to descend the scaffold to take my photo, kindly obliging me with a photo pose in return before I had to dash off to keep my appointment.